A new burger restaurant with a Far East flavour has opened in Evesham’s bustling Market Square.

 To make the most of the summer holidays, we’ve arranged several FREE, family-friendly activities in Market Place including face painting, a Punch and Judy show and a climbing wall where your kids can let off some steam.
 Activities run from 10am-4pm.

 Check out what’s on in our other towns by visiting our summer activities page – more will be added as time goes on!

 9. Open-air cinema

 You’ll need popcorn for this one!
 Following the success of our open-air cinema screening last year, we are delighted to confirm they will be back again this year.
 Last year, visitors brought deck chairs to Corporate Meadow to watch The Greatest Show Man.
 This year, we’ll be giving you the chance to have your say on what film is shown, so keep an eye on our Facebook page.

 Why not make an evening of it and go for a meal in the town before the film starts?
 Evesham has plenty of pubs and restaurants to choose from including Italian eatery, Flavours, the delicious Thai Gallery and lovely Royal Oak – to name just a few.

 FACT: Did you know Flavours won Worcestershire’s Vale & Spa’s Favourite Restaurant competition in 2019?

-Whilst heading over to the Regal, don’t forget to drop in at Gummy Gumdrops for those all-important sweet treats.
+Don’t forget to drop in at Gummy Gumdrops for those all-important sweet treats too.
 Give yourself plenty of time to browse as this place puts even the likes of Willy Wonka to shame.
 Family-owned, choose from over 200 different types of jarred sweets, 60 pick’n’mix options, Charlie’s Chocolate which is handmade on the premises as well as a huge choice of fudge, licorice, slushies and milk shakes.
 It’s paradise with a shopfront.